SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/1_prereq_e_account.md

 We will guide you to get a Trial Account later in this mission.

-Optional: To run the **SAP Continuous Integration and Delivery** service, you will also need a public GitHub (Enterprise) account (e.g. at https://github.com/ )
+Optional: To run the **SAP Continuous Integration and Delivery** service, you will also need a public GitHub (Enterprise) account (e.g., at https://github.com/ )

 ### SAP BTP Enterprise Account